 Have you ever heard of voting with your dollar?
 I think a lot of us are uncomfortable with the way the way that many big-box stores treat their employees.
 The best way to show these companies that this is unacceptable is to withhold our business from them.
 But how do we do that?
 I certainly don’t have time to make my own clothes and furniture, and paying for hand-made items that are produced by local artists is not a feasible option for most of us.
 This is why I love shopping at thrift shops!
 It is one of the easiest ways to dismantle the system that allows big businesses to oppress people near and far.

-6. We have four convenient locations
+6. We have two convenient locations

-No matter where you live in Metro-Louisville, there is an SVDP thrift shop near you!
 Looking for something specific?
 Follow us on Facebook, twitter, and Instagram to get updates on the hottest new items as we display them.
 That way you know where to find exactly what you are looking for!
 Join us in our stores this weekend for some extra savings, or ask about making a donation of your gently used items.
 Be part of the sustainable, ethically responsible community we are working to create at St. Vincent de Paul!